IaroslavS/ros_utils/README.md

     -e: 32FC1

-for path don't put symbol '/' after the last folder, or there'll be error
+for path don't put symbol '/' after the last folder, otherwise there'll be error